 Parking is available at the onsite car park and is free.
 If the car park is full please don’t park on the verges.
 Please respect other drivers, visitors and the locals.

 Due to the reservoir being owned by Yorkshire Water they encourage responsible dog ownership, please keep all dogs on leads and clean up after them.
 They ask to take extra care with dogs during bird breeding season and lambing season as this can cause disruption and trauma to the animals.

 Eccup Reservoir is based in Leeds near the village of Eccup.
 Known as one of the best reservoir walks in Yorkshire this picturesque reservoir will not disappoint.
 If you are looking to stay closer to home or just fancy exploring a new spot this is the place for you.

 The walk is roughly 5 miles long which is perfect for anyone looking to really stretch themselves and have a nice day out.
-There is other paths which you can join on the Dales Way if you wish to expand your walk and take in more of the stunning scenery.
+There are other paths that you can join on the Dales Way if you wish to expand your walk and take in more of the stunning scenery.

-The route isn’t suitable for pushchairs or wheelchairs which is something to take into account when looking to explore some of the best reservoir in Yorkshire.
-This is more uneven terrain on this walk and contains changing of surfaces and footing which may be harder with very little walkers.
+The route isn’t suitable for pushchairs or wheelchairs which is something to take into account when looking to explore some of the best reservoirs in Yorkshire.

 If you are looking for a family-friendly, pushchair and wheelchair friendly place to go for a walk, there is a lake with a well surfaced path around to follow at Roundhay Park, Leeds.
 It isn’t far from the city and has plenty to offer families, such as an ice cream man, fields to play in, a park and even a little train to ride.